 Based on the measurement, angles have been classified into different groups.

-90o.
-If ∠ A + ∠ B = 90o then ∠A is complementary of ∠B and vice – versa.
+- If ∠ A + ∠ B = 90o then ∠A is complementary of ∠B and vice versa.

-Two angles are supplementary if sum of their measure is 180o.
+- Two angles are supplementary if the sum of their measure is 180o.

-Two angle drawn on a same point and have one arm common.
+- Two angles were drawn on the same point and have one arm common.
 The sum of these angles is 180o, then they are said to be linear pair of angles.

 - ∠AOP and ∠POB are linear pair of angles.

-Two angles are adjacent if and only if they have one common arm between them.
+- Two angles are adjacent if and only if they have one common arm between them.

 - In the above figure, ∠ABC and ∠BCD are adjacent angles, since they have BC as their common arm.

 Properties of Lines

 - A line consists of infinite dots.
 A line is drawn by joining any two different points on a plane.
 Two different lines drawn can be either parallel or intersecting depending on their nature.

 - If two lines intersect at a point, then they form two pairs of opposite angles (as shown in the figure), which are known as vertically opposite angles and have same measure.
 In the figure, ∠PRQ and ∠SRT are vertically opposite angles.

-opposite angles.
-Also ∠QRS and ∠PRT are vertically opposite angles.
+- Also, ∠QRS and ∠PRT are vertically opposite angles.

-Also, ∠x + ∠y = 180o and are Linear pair angles.
+- Also, ∠x + ∠y = 180o and are Linear pair angles.

 L1 and L2 above are perpendicular and denoted by L1 ⊥ L2.

 - Two lines drawn on a plane are said to be parallel if they do not intersect each other.
-In figure below lines, L1 and L2 are parallel and denoted by L1 || L2
+In the figure below lines, L1 and L2 are parallel and denoted by L1 || L2

-➢ Parallel lines and a transverse:
+➢ Parallel lines and Transverse

 - If a common line intersects two parallel lines L1 and L2, then that common line is known as transverse.

-Pair of corresponding angles = (∠1 & ∠5) and (∠4 & ∠ 6)
+- Pair of corresponding angles = (∠1 & ∠5) and (∠4 & ∠ 6)

-Pair of internal alternate angles = (∠2 & ∠5)
+- Pair of internal alternate angles = (∠2 & ∠5)

-Pair of exterior alternate angles = (∠3 & ∠6)
+- Pair of exterior alternate angles = (∠3 & ∠6)

-Vertically opposite angles = ∠3 & ∠4
+- Vertically opposite angles = ∠3 & ∠4

-For parallel lines intersected by the transversal, the pair of corresponding angles, interior alternate angles and exterior alternate angles are equal.
+- For parallel lines intersected by the transversal, the pair of corresponding angles, interior alternate angles and exterior alternate angles are equal.

 - ∠1 = ∠5, ∠2 = ∠5, ∠3 = ∠6 and ∠3 = ∠4